am-cassini/Number-Guessing-Game/README.md

 4. If the player's guess is correct, give the player a single point.
 5. Tally the number of correct and wrong guesses that the player has made.
 6. After every round, display the tally (correct, wrong, and score)
+7. After a cycle the program will ask the user if he wants to continue playing.